-- >> what do you want for your child? - >> what help and services do you think your child need? - >> what help and services do you think you need? - >> do you want to have your child returned home?
-The Department calls this reunification - >> find out what the Department wants you to do, to achieve your goals and over what time frame - >> what sort of contact do you want your child to have?
-With whom, how often and for how long? - >> what decisions do you want to be involved in? (e.g. education, health, doctor's appointments etc.) - >> what support and help would you like from the Department? - >> for Aboriginal and Torres Strait Islander or culturally and linguistically diverse clients, what is the plan for your child to keep his or her cultural connection?
+- >> What do you want for your child? - >> What help and services do you think your child needs? - >> What help and services do you think you need? - >> Do you want to have your child returned home?
+The Department calls this reunification - >> Find out what the Department wants you to do, to achieve your goals and over what time frame - >> What sort of contact do you want your child to have?
+With whom, how often and for how long? - >> What decisions do you want to be involved in? (e.g. education, health, doctor's appointments etc.) - >> What support and help would you like from the Department? - >> For Aboriginal and Torres Strait Islander or culturally and linguistically diverse clients, what is the plan for your child to keep his or her cultural connection?

-It's best to try as much as possible to focus on what's best for your child.
+It's best to try, as much as possible, to focus on what's best for your child.
 Don't be afraid to ask questions.
 If you are represented by a lawyer it is important you discuss the written proposal with him or her; consider if you think the content is reasonable.
 Do this before the next court hearing so you are prepared.